The Ruins (novel): Plot summary

-Stacy, now alone, goes to the bottom of the path up the hill to wait for Juan and Don Quixote.
-The Mayans have determined that she is the last one left, and have begun breaking down their camps.
-When the Greeks do not arrive by nightfall, she calmly slits her wrists, hoping that her body will be a warning to them when they arrive.
-As she bleeds out, the vines pull her back into the underbrush.

-Three days later, the other two Greeks, with some Brazilian tourists in tow, find the trail.
-A little girl, who is acting as a sentinel, as the little boy on the bike was, runs back to the village, but the new tourists are already halfway up the hill, calling for Pablo, before the Mayans arrive.
+A group of friends and strangers experience supernatural events while visiting ancient ruins near a Mayan village.

 Publication history

 According to an interview with the Pittsburgh Tribune-Review, the book started as a trial run after a period when the novelist had concentrated on writing the screenplay for A Simple Plan.
 "It went in stops and starts," Smith told journalist Regis Behe.
 "I would give up on it, thinking it wouldn't work...With The Ruins I really just started writing.
 I had a general sense of the story.
 I knew how I wanted it to end, but all the steps to get there...
 I just wrote it.
 I didn't plan it, and, obviously, that had major repercussions that carried through the story."
 Smith added that he never traveled to Mexico, where the book is set; he merely read a few travel books and did some Internet research.